Frequently Asked Questions

 of the final decree, final judgment or certificate of divorce to your local

-municipal office when you are purchasing the marriage licence.
+municipal office when you are purchasing the marriage license.
 Contact your

 local municipal office for further information.